AndreaCombette/personal-website/content/publication/Geophysics/index.md

 ---
-title: "Overturn Study in the second phase of the moon cooling"
+title: "Long time Overturn Study in the second phase of the moon cooling using numerical and perturbated Boussinesq equations"
 authors:
   - admin
 date: "2025-01-19T00:00:00Z"